Intermesh/groupoffice-docs/migrate/mail-server.rst

     while (!is_file($path .
 'GO.php')) {
         echo "Could not find GO.php in '$path'\n"
             .
-"Enter the path to your Group-Office installation to continue: ";
+"Enter the path to your GroupOffice installation to continue: ";
         $path = trim(fgets($handle));
         $conf_path = $path . 'config.php';
     }